home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 ![Screenshot of the Etcher software showing the Flash button highlighted.](/images/installation/etcher5.png)
 9. When Balena Etcher has finished writing the image, you will see a confirmation.
 ![Screenshot of the Etcher software showing that the installation has completed.](/images/installation/etcher6.png)
-    - If you are having issues with Balena Etcher, try version [1.10](https://github.com/balena-io/etcher/releases/tag/v1.10.4).
+    - If you are having issues with Balena Etcher, rather than installing from URL, download the file.
+Then, install from file.

 ### Start up your {{site.installation.types[page.installation_type].board}}